EDS-Bioinformatics-Laboratory/ENCORE/Processing/NameOfComputation_1/Code/0_README.md

 - ***End-User Instructions (including a quick-start guide)***
   - *How to install and configure the software.*
   - *Where to find its full documentation.*
-  - *Include examples how to execute the code to produce certain output.
+  - *Examples of how to execute the code to produce certain output.
 Provide a simple example or test dataset.*
   - *Under what license it’s released.*
 - *Include a help command for command line interfaces*